JawaherA11/sql-data-analysis-bookstore/README.md

 ---

 ## Outcome
-This project demonstrates the ability to transform raw relational data into meaningful insights, highlighting proficiency in SQL q
+This project demonstrates the ability to transform raw relational data into meaningful insights, highlighting proficiency in SQL querying, data aggregation, and relational database management.
+It bridges technical database skills with business decision-making capabilities.